SSH Access Hosting: Compare Hosting

 SSH stands for "secure shell."
 It is a protocol that allows users to have an encrypted command line interface (or "shell").

 What is public key cryptography?

 Yes.
-The third-party solutions available for Windows servers utilize the same protocols as other SSH solutions, including the most popular, OpenSSH.
+The third-party applications available utilize the same protocols as other SSH applications, including the most popular, OpenSSH.
 Third-party programs, such as PuTTY, will use a different key file format, but tools are available to translate these to the more common format of OpenSSH if this presents a problem.

 Can SSH be used for file transfers?